ItzzCode/IMBL-Spec/IMBL.md

 IMBL is a strongly typed imperative language aiming for easy application making.
 It stands for Itzz Me\'s Basic Language, and it is pronounced (im-ble).

+Feel free to make a pull request to the spec, and make sure you explain why you changed what you did!

 ### Index of Contents

 * Index of Contents